Nonparametric inference for nonstationary spatial point processes: Numerical Examples

 The synthetic data examples demonstrate that the proposed NSPP methodology yields accurate and robust estimates of spatial IFs, even under model misspecification in the number of partitions $L$.
-In particular, the method performs well in both moderate and high-heterogeneity scenarios, and may outperform the stationary model ($L = 1$) even when the latter generates the data.
+In particular, the method performs well in both moderate and high-heterogeneity scenarios.
+Example 3 in online Appendix C shows that, even when the data are generated under $L=1$, the proposed model may outperform the stationary specification for larger values of $L$.
 This reinforces the flexibility of the nonstationary formulation and its ability to capture localized structure with greater accuracy.
-Additional experiments reported in Appendix \ref{appendix__other_results} further support these findings.
+Additional experiments reported in the online Appendix C further support these findings.

-\subsection{Real data analyses}
+\subsection{Real Data Analyses}

-\paragraph{\textit{Beilschmiedia pendula} data} \
+\subsubsection{\textit{Beilschmiedia pendula} Data}